Landscaping13 Landscaping Projects To Increase Your Curb Appeal

 5. Add Planters

 If you like to change your greenery out seasonally, or want some extra growth in areas of hardscape, planters are a great option.
 They lend extra style to an area, and make it easy to change up your plantings as you wish.
+Not only is this an easy way to add curb appeal, but planting your less-than-hardy plants in planters allows you to bring them in during the winter chill or summer heat.

 If you like to change your greenery out seasonally, or want some extra growth in areas of hardscape, planters are a great option